 What will CMMC Level 1 contracts look like?

 Until the first RFI’s come out later in 2020, no one can say for sure what “CMMC Level 1” will look like in a contract, only that it’s core is FAR 52.204-21 “Basic Safeguarding of Covered Contractor Information Systems.”
 For now, organizations should focus on the data being handled.

 Is the data/information “basic?”
 Would the organization be embarrassed or upset if the information ended up in the hands of a competitor?
 Or an adversary?

-Starting with these types of risk based questions should give an organization some direction on where their cybersecurity maturity should be, regardless of what their CMMC requirements will be in the future.
+Starting with these types of risk-based questions should give an organization some direction on where their cybersecurity maturity should be, regardless of what their CMMC requirements will be in the future.

-There are 17 basic, and in most cases, free practices that are required for CMMC Level 1, but do not require any formal process be in place.
+There are 17 basic, and in most cases, free practices that are required for CMMC Level 1, but do not require any formal process to be in place.
 They are referred to as FAR Clause 52.204-21 and were to be in place by December 31, 2017.

 One example of a basic practice: Limiting information system access to authorized users and devices.
 Another example is implementing sub-networks for public use that are physically and/or logically separated from internal networks.